Towngate, Clifton, Brighouse, HD6 4HX

 Wendy Young, Eileen Gledhill, Adrian Mitchell

-Liz Cheetham, Eileen Gledhill, Angela Hellowell, Angela Lane, Ruth Lee, Rachel Pegg, Joan Rees, Karen Walsh, Wendy Young.
+Liz Cheetham, Eileen Gledhill, Angela Hellowell, Angela Lane, Ruth Lee, Rachel Pegg, Karen Walsh, Wendy Young.

 Angela Hellowell (above)